4d/4d-for-ios/website/translated_docs/pt/ProjectEditor-CreateNewProject.md

 Start your 4D application, open your current database, and go to **New > Mobile Project**.

-Give your project a name and click **Create**.
+Dê um nome a seu projeto e clique em **Criar**.

 ![Project Name](assets/en/project-editor/Project-creation-4D-for-iOS.png)

 A janela de boas vindas aparece automaticamente para ajudar a entender os conceitos básicos em 4D for iOS.
 You can check the **Do not show again** option and this dialog will no longer be displayed.
-Click **Continue**.
+Clique em **Continue**.

 ![Welcome Screen](assets/en/project-editor/Welcome-Screen-4D-for-iOS.png)